whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/14-studio-work/14-02-revised-interactive-web-experience-assignment.md

    - Do you want to add computer vision face detection or pose detection?
    - What sound effects are missing. such as jump sounds, background ambience, button clicks?
 2. Spend time creating original visual and auditory content to add to the site.
 Spend minimum 1 hour creating original content.
 This includes recorded sounds, images sprites, vector graphics, text and story information, voice over, music, and any other type of experiential digital content made by you.
+3. File management and organization is important when working on digital projects.
    - Save images with descriptive, lowercase names without spaces such as `player-idle.png` or `background_forest.jpg` This helps you stay organized and helps the LLM understand your content better than `untitled.jpg` It is also helpful to make a folder such as `img` or `assets` to put content files in.
-3. Spend a minimum of 1 hour using Copilot in visual Studio code to create an interactive web experience.
+4. Spend a minimum of 1 hour using Copilot in visual Studio code to create an interactive web experience.
 This could be a game, an abstract sequence of animations, a physics simulation, a poetry evaluator, or any other interaction that can occur via a webpage.
+Try some of the example prompts below or modify them to fit your project.
+   - `Change the red player rectangle to use the image located at 'assets/images/hero_sprite.png'`
+   - `Play the sound file 'assets/audio/jump_sfx.mp3' whenever the spacebar is pressed.`
+   - `Create a CSS animation that rotates the logo image when the user hovers over it.`
+   - `Adjust the physics so the character falls faster, and play 'thud.mp3' when they hit the ground.`
-4. Use your content in the webpage.
+5. Use your content in the webpage.
-5. Put sound files, image files, and video files into the folder of your project.
+6. Put sound files, image files, and video files into the folder of your project.
-6. Give instructions to copilot to use those specific files on your web program.
+7. Give instructions to copilot to use those specific files on your web program.

 ## Assignment Resources